retorquere/zotero-better-bibtex/site/content/installation/preferences/export.md

 * Minimize the number of switches between math-mode and text-mode
 * Prefer text-mode replacements
 * Prefer math-mode replacements
+* Add braces to accented characters to assist simple latex parsers

 ### Apply title-casing to titles